Cervicobrachialgia or cervical radiculopathy

 Those who have had the greatest impact on my patients' lives.
 1 per day, 2 min.

-The diagnosis is made based on your symptom history and a clinical examination.
+The diagnosis is based on your symptom history and clinical examination.
 Your physical therapist or doctor will ask you questions about:

 - When the pain began